 Our goal is to utilize technology to personalize and deepen the educational experience of our students by developing critical thinking and problem solving skills.
 We aim to enhance the way students learn, communicate, and connect with the world around them, by promoting innovation, creativity, and collaboration.

-At Lower Campus, technology is readily available for teacher and student use and is woven throughout the curriculum as developmentally appropriate.
-AppleTVs help enrich our curriculum, as do Smartboards in the first- and second-grade classrooms.
+At Lower Campus, technology helps enrich our program and is readily available for teacher and student use.
+It is woven throughout the curriculum as developmentally appropriate.
 At the kindergarten level, the primary modality of instruction focuses on invaluable kinesthetic and tangible experiences.
 All of our students work with iPads as tools to deepen understanding, reinforce course content, explore topics through a new lens, and to record and share work and performances.

 When Pinewood's Middle Campus underwent a full renovation in 2016, we were able to create new spaces that expanded what we could offer our students.
 This expansion, which added significant square footage to our campus with no additional enrollment, was simply about improving the Pinewood experience for our students.
 It gave us an opportunity to explore enhanced learning experiences that are both connected to our roots as well as supporting a 21st century learning environment in the heart of Silicon Valley.
 This expansion resulted in the creation of our iMaginarium, a makerspace designed to be flexible and promote creativity.